patelrudy/TIC-TAC-TOE/README.md

 # Tic Tac Toe

-A simple Tic Tac Toe game built with React, TypeScript, and CSS.
+A Tic Tac Toe game with Minimax algorithm built with React, TypeScript, and CSS.

 ## Introduction